MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 // The code after loop
 ```

-### Load String with The Instruction `lods`
+### Load String
 It is well-known that `1` byte equals `8` bits.
-Moreover, there are two other size units in x86, a *word* which is `16` bits, that is, `2` bytes, and *doubleword* which is `32` bits, that is, `4` bytes.
+Moreover, there are two size units in x86 other than a byte.
+The first one is known as a *word* which is `16` bits, that is, `2` bytes, and the second one is known as *doubleword* which is `32` bits, that is, `4` bytes.
 Some x86 instructions have multiple variants to deal with these different size units, while the functionality of an instruction is the same, the difference will be in the size of the data that a variant of instruction deals with.
 For example, the instruction `lods` has three variants `lodsb` which works a **b**yte, `lodsw` which works with a **w**ord and `loadsd` which works with a **d**oubleword.

-To simplify the explanation let's consider `lodsb` which works with a single byte, its functionality is too simple, it reads the value of the register `si`, it deals with it as a memory address and transfers a byte from the content of memory address to the register `al`, finally, it increments the value of `si` by `1` byte.
-The same holds for the other variants of `lods`, only the size of the data, the used registers and the increment size are different, the register which is used in `lodsw` is `ax` ^[Because the size of `ax` is a **word**] and `si` is incremented by `2` bytes, while `lodsd` uses the register `eax` ^[Because the size of `eax` is a **doubleword**.] and `si` is incremented by `4` bytes. ^[As fun exercise, try to figure out why are we explaining the instruction `lodsb` in this chapter, what is the relation between this instruction and the bootloader that we are going to write?
+To simplify the explanation, let's consider `lodsb` which works with a single byte, its functionality is too simple, it reads the value of the register `si` which is interpreted as a memory address by the instruction, then it transfers a byte from the content of that memory address to the register `al`, finally, it increments the value of `si` by `1` byte.
+The same holds for the other variants of `lods`, only the size of the data, the used registers and the increment size are different, the register which is used by `lodsw` is `ax` ^[Because the size of `ax` is a **word**] and `si` is incremented by `2` bytes, while `lodsd` uses the register `eax` ^[Because the size of `eax` is a **doubleword**.] and `si` is incremented by `4` bytes. ^[As an exercise, try to figure out why are we explaining the instruction `lodsb` in this chapter, what is the relation between this instruction and the bootloader that we are going to write?
 Hint: Review the code of `print_character_S_with_BIOS` and how to print a character by using BIOS services.
 If you can't figure the answer out don't worry, you will get it soon.]

 ### NASM's Pseudoinstructions

-When you encounter the prefix ^[In linguistics, which is the science that studies languages, a prefix is a word (actually a morpheme) that is attached in the beginning of another word and changes its meaning, for example, in **un**do, **un** is a prefix.] *pseudo* before a word, you should know that describes something fake, false or not real ^[For example, in algorithm design which is a branch of computer science, the word **pseudo**code which means a code that is written in a fake programming language.
-Another example is the word **pseudo**science, a statement is a pseudoscience when it is claimed to be a scientific fact, but in reality it is not, that is, it doesn't follow the scientific method.].
-NASM provides us a number of **Pseudo**instructions, that is, they are not real x86 instructions, the processor doesn't understand them and they can't be used in other assemblers ^[Unless, of course, they are provided in the other assembler as pseudoinstructions.], on the other hand, NASM understands those instructions and can translate them to something understandable by the processor.
-They are useful, and we are going to use them to the writing of the bootloader easier.
+When you encounter the prefix ^[In linguistics, which is the science that studies languages, a prefix is a word (actually a morpheme) that is attached in the beginning of another word and changes its meaning, for example, in **un**do, **un** is a prefix.] *pseudo* before a word, you should know that it describes something fake, false or not real ^[For example, in algorithm design which is a branch of computer science, the term **pseudo**code means a code that is written in a fake programming language.
+Another example is the word **pseudo**science: A statement is a pseudoscience when it is claimed to be a scientific fact, but in reality it is not, that is, it doesn't follow the scientific method.].
+NASM provides us a number of **pseudo**instructions, that is, they are not real x86 instructions, the processor doesn't understand them and they can't be used in other assemblers ^[Unless, of course, they are provided in the other assembler as pseudoinstructions.], on the other hand, NASM understands those instructions and can translate them to something understandable by the processor.
+They are useful, and we are going to use them to make the writing of the bootloader easier.

 #### Declaring Initialized Data

-The concept of *declaring something* is well-known by the programmers, In C for example, when you *declare* a function, you are announcing that this function *exists*, it is there, it has a specific name and takes the declared number of parameters ^[It is important to note that *declaring* a function in C differs from *defining* a function, the following declares a function: `int foo();` You can see that the code block (the source doe) of `foo` is not a part of the declaration, once the code block of the function is presented, we say this is the *definition* of the function.].
-The same concept holds when you declare a variable, you are letting the rest of the code know that there exists a variable with a specific name.
-When we declare a variable, without assigning any value to it, we say that this variable is *uninitialized*, that is, no initial value has been assigned to this variable when it is declared, later on a value will be assigned to the variable, but not as early of its declaration.
+The concept of *declaring something* is well-known by the programmers, In C for example, when you *declare* a function, you are announcing that this function *exists*, it is there, it has a specific name and takes the declared number of parameters ^[It is important to note that *declaring* a function in C differs from *defining* a function, the following declares a function: `int foo();` You can see that the code block (the implementation) of `foo` is not a part of the declaration, once the code block of the function is presented, we say this is the *definition* of the function.].
+The same concept holds when you declare a variable, you are letting the rest of the code know that there exists a variable with a specific name and type.
+When we declare a variable, without assigning any value to it, we say that this variable is *uninitialized*, that is, no initial value has been assigned to this variable when it is declared, later on, a value will be assigned to the variable, but not as early of its declaration.
 In contrast, a variable is *initialized* when a value is assigned to it when it's declared.

-The pseudoinstructions `db`, `dw`, `dd`, `dq`, `dt`, `ddq`, and `do` helps us to declare initialized *data*, and with using *labels* when can mimic the concept of *initialized variable* in C. Let's consider `db` as an example, the second letter of `db` means *b*ytes, that means `db` declare and initialize a byte of data.
+The pseudoinstructions `db`, `dw`, `dd`, `dq`, `dt`, `ddq`, and `do` helps us to initialize a memory location with some data, and with using labels when can mimic the concept of initialized variables in C. As an example, ;et's consider `db` which declares and initialize a byte of data, the second letter of `db` means *b*ytes.

 ```{.asm}
 db 'a'
 ```

-The above example reserve a byte in the memory, this is the declaration step, then the character `a` will be stored on this reserved byte of the memory, which is the initialization step.
+The above example reserves a byte in the memory, this is the declaration step, then the character `a` will be stored on this reserved byte of the memory, which is the initialization step.

 ```{.asm}
 db 'a', 'b', 'c'